tomasgreen/Snurra/README.md

 ```

 ### How about...
-The built in tap-event works well with desktop and touch devices.
+The built in click-event works well with desktop and touch devices.

 ```js
 Snurra.globals.autoStart = false;